Animation: Fair

 Thoughts: >

-What I had heard of Seraphim Call was overwhelmingly negative, with a few supporters who had a hard time standing up for this title.
-In fact I was expecting to come out somehow damaged from even seeing something supposedly so horrid.
-What I found was a title that was quite unexpected, but not at all bad.
-It is most certainly not like your atypical anime, and if you're expecting yet another formula title, this is not it.
-What makes Seraphim Call unique isn't it's story, or characters, or even the setting; it's the way the stories are told.
-I didn't give much of a summary for this title, because with 12 different stories I'll have to merge the plot summary with the review.
+What I had heard of Seraphim Call was overwhelmingly negative, with a hand full of supporters standing up for it.
+I expected something horrid, but found an interesting anime which is surprisingly daring in some ways.
+It is certainly not like your typical anime, so if you're expecting yet another formula title, this is not it.
+What makes Seraphim Call unique isn't the story, characters, or even the setting; it's the way the stories are told.

-Now where Seraphim Call really differs is in the cutting edge experimental stuff.
-The stories vary with their level of success, but even where the story doesn't succeed I think the way it's told makes them worth seeing.
+Some episodes aren't anything special, but charming in their own way.
+(3) Taste of Cake, (9) Legend of a Girl, (12) Sacred Night of Seraphim.
+Where Seraphim Call really differs is in the experimental stuff.
+The stories vary in success, but even where the story struggles, the way it's told makes them worth seeing.

 (4) The Flying Angel - Hotsumi avoids nearly everything even remotely feminine, but is forced to face her problems when an artist wants to use her as a muse for a painting of an angel. - This is a story which would be pretty simplistic if told from beginning to end as expected.
-While it does have a beginning and end in the right spots, the middle is cut up and arranged completely out of order, and edited in a way that cuts to various points in the story.
-This makes the story harder to follow, but much more interesting in its presentation.
+While the beginning and end are in the right spots, the middle is cut up and arranged completely out of order.
+This makes the story harder to follow, but much more interesting in presentation.

 (5) To my sister in my Dreams - Shion and Sakura are twin sisters who have always been together.
 One day a love letter arrives in the mail, but the recipient name is obscured by a burn mark.
-Who is it intended for? - This story follows twin sisters which are hard to tell apart aside from their voices, and different eye shape.
-Shion is troubled by the letter, but also wonders what Sakura thinks about it.
-Shion then uses a virtual reality device which allows you to enter a virtual world as another person.
+Who is it intended for? - This story follows twin sisters nearly indistinguishable aside from their voices, and eye shape.
+Shion is troubled by the letter, but wonders what Sakura thinks about it.
+Shion uses a virtual reality device which allows a person to enter a virtual world as someone else.
 She chooses to become her twin.
-This becomes a bit odd when she then decides to have a talk with her virtual self as her sister.
-From this point things become even harder to follow because it's no longer clear if she's still in the virtual world or in the real one, nor is it clear if she is herself, the virtual one, or if she is acting as her sister.
+Things get strange as she decides to have a talk with her virtual self as her sister.
+From this point things become harder to follow because it's no longer clear if she's still in the virtual world, or she is herself, the virtual one, or if she is acting as her sister.
 Needless to say this episode blew my mind.
 And then at the end the sisters aren't sure if they're in the real world, they decide to kiss to see if it's real.
 I'm like, "ok normally I'd expect them to pinch themselves, but that was kind of hot."

 (6) To my Sister Inside Love - I was still thinking about how crazy the last episode was, when episode 6 takes it a step farther by presenting the previous story again, but this time from the perspective of her sister.
-Some parts of this episode are identical, but most if it is very similar but with subtle differences that are hard to catch.
-Sakura, like her sister; also has a virtual reality device, and also decides to become her sister to try to better understand her.
-These two episodes were really amazing on many different levels for a lot of reasons, but I most enjoyed the duality of them.
-This second episode looks almost the same, but is different in very slight ways, just as the sisters are nearly identical, yet it's not possible for two people to be the same.
-You could watch these episodes multiple times and probably never catch all the oddities... but if you watched them twice in a row your head might explode.
-If you're into crazy cerebral stuff, these two episodes are awesome.
+Much is identical, but with subtle differences.
+Sakura, like her sister; has a virtual reality device, and also decides to become her sister to try to better understand her.
+These two episodes are amazing for many reasons, but I most enjoyed the duality aspect.
+Identical twins look the same, but are not the same person - just like the episodes look the same, but are also different.
+You can watch these episodes multiple times and probably never catch all the oddities...
+Then again if you watched them twice in a row your head might explode.
+If you're into crazy cerebral stuff, these two episodes are amazing.

 (10) Real Blue - Kurumi is a high school girl who unknown to her friends and family is a manga artist.
 Her latest work involves a girl and boy who end up living together, but then the teenage son of a friend ends up staying at her house in real life.
-Reality turns out quite different. - This story was a mix of interesting points, but it's mainly about perspective.
-We see people her story and the people who read it, but then we also see the author's perspective, and the odd perspective of reality (her current situation).
-A really cute story.
+Reality turns out quite different. - Nothing unusual about this one.
+It's just a cute story dealing with perspective.

-(11) The Inner World of Me - Urara is a girl who struggles with her attachment she feels towards her father who died years before. - The interesting thing about this story is that Urara is the ONLY character shown.
-We never see or hear anyone else, only her replies and reactions.
-While this sounds like a disaster, I thought it worked really well and was really cool to watch.
-Unfortunately it bungled the effect with a crappy ending, but it was pretty interesting all the same.
+(11) The Inner World of Me - Urara still feels attached to her father who died years before. - The interesting thing about this story is that Urara is the ONLY character shown.
+No one else is shown or heard, only Urara's replies and reactions.
+While this sounds like a disaster, I thought it worked well and was cool to watch.
+It bungles the effect with a crappy ending, but was interesting all the same.

 --

-So there was my super long review, but I should mention a few other things too.
-The character designs are done by Aoi Nanase (whom I totally worship), and the results are fairly attractive.
-As a story and character driven anime, animation wasn't this title's strong suit.
-Musically the intro was standard fair, but the ending theme is different for each episode, and sung by the voice actress for the main character of that episode.
+The character designs stay true to the artwork of Aoi Nanase, and the results are fairly attractive.
+Musically the intro is the standard fair, with each end theme sung by the voice actress for the main character of that episode.
 An interesting touch.

 Quote: >